U.S. To Lift Tariffs On Steel And Aluminum From Canada

 The tariffs will fall within two days, according to a joint U.S.-Canada statement posted by Canada's foreign ministry.

-Canadian Prime Minister Justin Trudeau will announce the breakthrough Friday afternoon, his office said.
+"There was no one breakthrough moment," Trudeau said during an event at at the Stelco steel plant in Hamilton, Ontario.
+He added that he had "lots of conversations with the [U.S.] president over the past weeks, and understanding as well that these tariffs were harming workers and consumers on both sides of the border."

+And with both countries' leaders now hoping to get the USMCA ratified, "it didn't make a lot of sense to continue to have tariffs on steel and aluminum between our countries."

 Cameron spoke to President Trump about a deal to end the tariffs around midday, according to Cameron Ahmad, Trudeau's director of communications.

 The U.S. tariffs on steel and aluminum from Canada and Mexico have now been in effect for nearly a year, subjecting steel imports to a 25% tariff and aluminum to a 10% hike.
 Retaliatory tariffs from both countries have been in place for nearly as long.